JeffersonLab/jiriaf-fireworks/fw-lpad/readme.md

 JRM Launcher is a tool for managing and launching JRM (Job Resource Manager) instances on various computing environments.

 ## Prerequisites
+- Have valid NERSC account, ORNL user account, or other remote computing site account
 - MongoDB (for storing workflow of JRM launches)
 - Kubernetes API server running
 - Valid kubeconfig file for the Kubernetes cluster